On-Call – Contract

 - Knowledge of adolescent development theory and specific issues related to at-risk youth

 Interested candidates should submit their resume along with a cover letter.
-Please indicate if you would prefer an evening or overnight shift within your cover letter.
 We thank all applicants however, only those candidates selected for an interview will be contacted.

 At the YW, we recognize that our employees are our biggest resource and asset.
 If you are looking to join a team that shares a passion for equity and that is working towards creating social change together here in Niagara, you have come to the right place!
 We are an equal opportunity employer and welcome applications from individuals of all backgrounds, experiences, abilities, and perspectives who represent diverse communities.

 Please send resume and letter of interest by: